jokob-sk/NetAlertX/front/plugins/README.md

 > \** The Undiscoverables plugin (`UNDIS`) inserts only user-specified dummy devices.

 > [!NOTE]
 > You soft-disable plugins via Settings or completely ignore plugins by placing a `ignore_plugin` file into the plugin directory.
 The difference is that ignored plugins don't show up anywhere in the UI (Settings, Device details, Plugins pages).
 The app skips ignored plugins  completely.
 Device-detecting plugins insert values into the `CurrentScan` database table.
-The plugins that are not required are safe to ignore, however it makes sense to have a least some device-detecting plugins (that insert entries into the `CurrentScan` table) enabled, such as ARPSCAN or PIHOLE.
+The plugins that are not required are safe to ignore, however it makes sense to have a least some device-detecting plugins (that insert entries into the `CurrentScan` table) enabled, such as `ARPSCAN` or `PIHOLE`.

 > It's recommended to use the same schedule interval for all plugins responsible for discovering new devices.